tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 Clients may initiate these queries in parallel alongside normal A or AAAA queries, and SHOULD block TLS handshakes until they complete, perhaps by timing out.

+In cases where the domain of the A or AAAA records being resolved do not match the SNI Server Name, such as when {{!RFC7838}} is being used, the SNI domain should be used for querying the ESNI TXT record.

 Servers operating in Split Mode SHOULD have DNS configured to return the same A (or AAAA) record for all ESNI-enabled servers they service.
 This yields an anonymity set of cardinality equal to the number of ESNI-enabled server domains